wez/EleDo/README.md

 a console and to keep the output from the target application in that console.
 In addition, these tools use the PTY APIs in order to support running terminal applications such as pagers and editors (vim.exe!) correctly!

+Both of these tools require that the `eledo-pty-bridge.exe` be installed alongside them, or otherwise be in the PATH.
+The bridge process is required to host the PTY and spawn the program in the alternatively privileged context.

 ### `eledo.exe`